 Another condition that you have to meet to get hold of your miles is to pay the annual fee of the X Card.
 From the T&Cs:

 “The X Cardholder will be charged with an annual fee of S$695.50 (including GST) and the supplementary X Cardholder will be charged with an annual fee of S$107 (including GST) in the first year and every subsequent year.
 This annual fee is strictly not waivable in the first year and every subsequent year, for as long as the principal X Card and supplementary X Card is active.”

-If you want to justify paying the annual fee as the price of those bonus miles, it works out to about 0.7 cent per mile.
-(This doesn’t factor in the “opportunity cost” of charging $6,000 to this card instead of a cashback credit card.)
+If you want to justify paying the annual fee as the price of those bonus miles, it works out to about 2.3 cents per mile.

 Whether or not that’s worth it depends on your personal valuation of a mile.
 Among the miles community, the value of a KrisFlyer mile is generally thought to hover around the 1.9 cent mark, but opinions differ greatly.

 Now if we were talking about 100,000 miles, that would be 0.7 cent per mile, which probably makes it an unquestionable good deal, but that promotion is long gone.

 According to the official T&Cs, the X Card is technically known as the “Standard Chartered Visa Infinite X Card”.
 That “Visa Infinite” is a big honking clue that this definitely isn’t an entry level credit card.

 Sure enough, the X Card’s annual income requirement is $80,000 for Singapore citizens and PRs ($60,000 for foreigners on E Pass).

 This is actually on the low end for a Visa Infinite card.
 There are only a handful of VI cards in Singapore, and they’re all aimed at the upper echelons of society.